-3. Name the claim rule LDAP Email and Full Name and select the Active Directory attribute store.
-Then, add the following rules:
+Name the claim rule LDAP Email and Full Name and select the Active Directory attribute store and enter the following rules in the field.

-4. You will now see the new rule in your list of claim rules for Greenhouse.
+You will now see the new rule in your list of claim rules for Greenhouse Recruiting.
 Click Add Rule to add the next rule.

 - Name the claim rule Email Transform

 - Set the Incoming claim type to E-Mail Address

 - Set the Outgoing claim type to Name ID

 - Set the Outgoing name ID format to Email

 - Select Pass through all claim values